spacepy/spacepy/Doc/source/index.rst

     publisher={Frontiers}
     }

-and

-    @INPROCEEDINGS{spacepy11,
-    author = {{Morley}, S.~K. and {Koller}, J. and {Welling}, D.~T. and {Larsen}, B.~A. and {Henderson}, M.~G. and {Niehof}, J.~T.},
-    title = "{Spacepy - A Python-based library of tools for the space sciences}", booktitle = "{Proceedings of the 9th Python in science conference (SciPy 2010)}", year = 2011,
-    address = {Austin, TX}
-    }

 To cite the code itself:
     @software{spacepy_code,
-    author       = {Morley, Steven K. and Niehof, Jonathan T. and Welling, Daniel T. and Larsen, Brian A. and Brunet, Antoine and Engel, Miles A. and Gieseler, Jan and Haiducek, John and
+    author       = {Morley, Steven K. and Niehof, Jonathan T. and Welling, Daniel T. and Larsen, Brian A. and Brunet, Antoine and Engel, Miles A. and
+    Gieseler, Jan and Haiducek, John and
     Henderson, Michael and Hendry, Aaron and
     Hirsch, Michael and Killick, Peter and
     Koller, Josef and Merrill, Asher and
     Rastatter, Lutz and Reimer, Ashton and
     Shih, Albert Y. and Stricklan, Amanda},
     title        = {SpacePy},
     publisher    = {Zenodo},
     doi          = {10.5281/zenodo.3252523},
     url          = {https://doi.org/10.5281/zenodo.3252523}
-    }
     }

 Certain modules may provide additional citations in the ``__citation__`` attribute.
 Contact a module's author (details in the ``__citation__`` attribute) before publication or public presentation of analysis performed by that module, or in case of questions about the module.
 This allows the author to validate the analysis and receive appropriate credit for his or her work.